josevcm/nfc-laboratory/README.md

 sampleRate=2400000
 ```

-Configuration parameters for the RTL-SDR receiver, the best performance is obtained by tuning to the first harmonic
+Configuration parameters for the RTL-SDR receiver, the best performance is obtained by tuning to the 2nd harmonic
 at 27.12Mhz.

 Decoding with this device is quite limited due to its low sampling frequency and 8-bit resolution,